modelscope/data-juicer/configs/README.md

 Demo configuration files are used to help users quickly familiarize the basic functions of Data-Juicer.
 Please refer to the [demo](demo) folder for details.

-### Redpajama
+### Reproduced Redpajama

-We have reproduced the processing flow of some redpajama datasets.
-Please refer to the [redpajama](redpajama) folder for details.
+We have reproduced the processing flow of some RedPajama datasets.
+Please refer to the [reproduced_redpajama](reproduced_redpajama) folder for details.

-### Bloom
+### Reproduced BLOOM

-We have reproduced the processing flow of some bloom datasets. please refer to the [bloom](bloom) folder for details.
+We have reproduced the processing flow of some BLOOM datasets. please refer to the [reproduced_bloom](reproduced_bloom) folder for details.

-### Refine_recipe
+### Data-Juicer Recipes
-We have refined some open source datasets (including SFT datasets) by using Data-Juicer and have provided configuration files for the refine flow. please refer to the [refine_recipe](refine_recipe) folder for details.
+We have refined some open source datasets (including SFT datasets) by using Data-Juicer and have provided configuration files for the refine flow. please refer to the [data_juicer_recipes](data_juicer_recipes) folder for details.